ClintonEnyinna/enumerable_methods/README.md

 ## Getting Started

-One can either download the enumerable.rb and include it to its project.
+You can download the enumerable.rb and include it in your project.

 ## How to Use